Your time at Imperial College Business School

 Why did you choose to study your programme and why specifically at Imperial College Business School?

 Having worked in establishing international business units and teams across the Middle East, USA and Pakistan from 2005-2016, I had always wanted to upgrade my education to better myself while conducting international business.
-Hence, I applied for the Global MBA programme, a decision that I now rate as one of the wisest investments I have done so far.
-I chose Imperial College Business School for two reasons, firstly, it is one of the top-10 global universities that is very international with its Global MBA programme.
-Secondly and more personally, my grandfather did his PhD in Botany in the early 1950s at Imperial College London and was one of the first PhDs in Pakistan after independence - hence a fair bit of family history there.
+Hence, I applied for the Global Online MBA programme, a decision that I now rate as one of the wisest investments I have done so far.
+I chose Imperial College Business School for two reasons, firstly, it is one of the top-10 global universities that is very international with its Global Online MBA programme.
+Secondly, and more personally, my grandfather did his PhD in Botany in the early 1950s at Imperial College London and was one of the first PhDs in Pakistan after independence - hence a fair bit of family history there.

 What was the most important learning point you took with you from the Business School?